-Applied Materials Inc. (AMAT) upgraded Issued by Wall Street Gurus
+Applied Materials Inc. (AMAT) Upgraded Issued by Wall Street Gurus

 Is It Worth Investing in Applied Materials Inc. (NASDAQ :AMAT) Right Now?

-Applied Materials Inc. (NASDAQ:AMAT) scored a price-to-earnings ratio above its average ratio, recording 14.31 x from its present earnings ratio.
-Plus, the 36-month beta value for AMAT is at 1.55.
-Opinions of the stock are interesting as 20 analysts out of 29 who provided ratings for Applied Materials Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 8 rated it as “hold,” and 0 as “sell.”
+Applied Materials Inc. (NASDAQ:AMAT) scored a price-to-earnings ratio above its average ratio, recording 14.43 x from its present earnings ratio.
+Plus, the 36-month beta value for AMAT is at 1.54.

 Sponsored

-The average price from analysts is $116.77, which is $11.51 above the current price.
-AMAT currently public float of 857.57M and currently shorts hold a 1.99% ratio of that float.
-Today, the average trading volume of AMAT was 8.42M shares.
+AMAT currently public float of 857.57M and currently shorts hold a 1.60% ratio of that float.
+Today, the average trading volume of AMAT was 8.36M shares.

 AMAT’s Market Performance